Harshit-code-tech/Dev_Arena/PROJECT_STRUCTURE.md

 ## 9. Known gaps and current baseline

-1. The `/colorsetup` route renders `Color2FA` without the `isSetup` prop, so it defaults to verification mode without a login challenge.
-2. `backend/src/routes/auth.routes.ts` registers `POST /forgot-password` twice; the first unthrottled registration is matched before the rate-limited one.
+1. Standalone 2FA setup routing is not currently registered in `frontend/src/app/Router.tsx`; 2FA setup is reached through signup flow.
-3. `setup-2fa` accepts a `userId` in the request body and is not protected by auth middleware.
+2. `setup-2fa` accepts a `userId` in the request body and is not protected by auth middleware.
 It should derive the user from a verified token.
-4. The code falls back to the literal JWT secret `fallback_secret` when `JWT_SECRET` is absent.
+3. The code falls back to the literal JWT secret `fallback_secret` when `JWT_SECRET` is absent.
 Production startup should reject a missing secret.
-5. Dashboard summary fields can be updated directly by the client; server-side validation/recalculation is needed before treating scores as authoritative.
+4. Dashboard summary fields can be updated directly by the client; server-side validation/recalculation is needed before treating scores as authoritative.
-6. Profile/quick-log functionality still uses Firestore while the dashboard and core schema use PostgreSQL, creating two activity sources.
+5. Profile/quick-log functionality still uses Firestore while the dashboard and core schema use PostgreSQL, creating two activity sources.
-7. Blog page routes are commented out, draft/post API requests do not attach bearer tokens, and `/drafts` is exposed as a public client route.
+6. Blog page routes are not registered, draft/post API requests do not attach bearer tokens, and `/drafts` is exposed as a public client route.
-8. The support form only updates local UI state and does not send a message.
+7. The support form only updates local UI state and does not send a message.
-9. Leaderboard preview values on the dashboard are hard-coded.
+8. Leaderboard preview values on the dashboard are hard-coded.
-10. No tests or CI validation are defined.
+9. No tests or CI validation are defined.

 ## 10. Maintenance rules